MRAlirad/practice-nextjs/Note.md

 ## Migrations

 Migrations are used to keep out database schema in sync with our prisma schema. (npx prisma migrage dev)

+# Authentication

+## you'll learn

+1. Setting up NextAuth => a powerfull authentication library
+2. Configure the Google Provider => people can sign in with their google account
+3. Authentication Sessions
+4. Protecting our routes => so they can only be accessed by authenticated users
+5. Database adapters => to store user data in database
+5. Configuring the Credentials Provider => allow users to sign in with their email and password

+## NextAuth